daos-stack/daos/docs/admin/troubleshooting.md

 1. Generate the config file using `dmg config generate`.
 The various requirements will be populated without a syntax error.
 1. Try starting with `allow_insecure: true`.
 This will rule out the credential certificate issue.
 1. Verify that the `access_points` host is accessible and the port is not used.
 1. Check the `provider` entry.
-See the "Network Scan and Configuration" section of the admin guide for determining the right provider to use.
+See the "Network Scan and Configuration" section of the admin guide to determine the right provider.
 1. Check `fabric_iface` in `engines`.
 They should be available and enabled.
 1. Check that `socket_dir` is writeable by the daos_server.

 ### Errors creating a Pool

 1. Check which engine rank you want to create a pool in with `dmg system query --verbose` and verify their State is Joined.
 1. `DER_NOSPACE(-1007)` appears: Check the size of the NVMe and PMEM.
 Next, check the size of the existing pool.
-Then check that this new pool being created will fit into the remaining disk space.
+Then check that this new pool will fit into the remaining disk space.

 ### Problems creating a container

 1. Check that the path to daos is your intended binary.
 It's usually `/usr/bin/daos`.
 1. When the server configuration is changed, it's necessary to restart the agent.
 1. `DER_UNREACH(-1006)`: Check the socket ID consistency between PMEM and NVMe.
 First, determine which socket you're using with `daos_server network scan -p all`. e.g., if the interface you're using in the engine section is eth0, find which NUMA Socket it belongs to.
 Next, determine the disks you can use with this socket by calling `daos_server storage scan` or `dmg storage scan`. e.g., if eth0 belongs to NUMA Socket 0, use only the disks with 0 in the Socket ID column.